larzconwell/swish/docs/feature_draft.md

 can also explicitly set the variable to export with the `export` preidentifier.
 Multiple values can be assigned at the same time(e.g. a function returning multiple values) using the following
 syntax: `name, name2 = expression` where identifiers are seperated by spaces or commas, if a preidentifier is given all the variables use it.
+When exported variables are given to commands, they are converted to Strings if not already.

 ### Scope
 Scopes are seperated by blocks(i.e. `{ [body] }`), and the current scope always inherits parent